TheUnstoppable/Essentials/README.md

 ### Custom Power-Up Spawners
 This feature creates custom power-up spawners per map or globally with customizable spawn delay and presets.

+### Auto Announce
+This feature announces messages defined in the configuration.

+### Authentication
+Displays a dialog to registered players during connection request.
+Prompts for password, nick change or allows cancellation of authorization and kicks the player.

+### Custom Tag
+Displays custom tags under player's name tags, and saves into a database.

+### Voting
+Allows voting for more time, ending the current map, restarting the current map, changing the next map, kicking a player and disabling building repairs.

 ## Game Modes

 ### Free For All (FFA)